This isn’t the article I expected to be writing about my trip to Siargao, from my month in the Philippines.

 In general, everyone is so friendly and chilled out at Kermit.
 Most people are there to surf, but you can definitely opt not to and instead just enjoy the laidback vibe and the various other activities on offer.
 Solo travelers, fear not: it’s super easy to make new friends here, whether you plunk yourself down at one of the communal tables or befriend fellow travelers while on surf trips or island tours.
 And if going out is on your agenda, ask any one of the Kermit staff where the hot spot is that night and it’s guaranteed they’ll know where to go for a good time (slash possibly go with you).

-Learning To Surf On Siargao
+My First Surf Lessons On Siargao

 On my first day at Kermit, I told them I was interested in doing ALL the activities – but I definitely wasn’t expecting to start my first-ever surf lesson a mere two hours later!
 That’s hardly enough time to fret about perpetual wipeouts and knocking myself out with my own surfboard (have I ever mentioned I have terrible balance?
 YEAH WELL I DO).